beobyte/mymailru-ios-sdk/README.md

                     }];
 ```

-Open session with login web view in your application:
+Open session with authorization controller in your application:

 ```Objective-C
 [MMRSession openSessionWithPermissions:[self applicationPermissions]